-Apply for Federal Financial Aid with the FAFSA (Free Application For Federal Student Aid).
+Apply with the FAFSA (Free Application For Federal Student Aid).

 Keep a copy of your application.

-Make a copy of your application (or print out a copy of your FAFSA on the Web application) so you’ll have one for your records.
+Make a copy of your application (or print out a copy of your online FAFSA) so you’ll have one for your records.
 Save all other records as well, in case there’s a need to verify the information you reported.

 Verify your information on your Student Aid Report (SAR).

-Depending on the method you used in filling it out, your Student Aid Report will be sent to you in the mail or on the Internet.
-It confirms the information reported on your FAFSA and will contain your Expected Family Contribution (EFC).
+Depending on what method you used to fill out your FAFSA, your Student Aid Report will be mailed to you or provided online.
+This report confirms the information you reported and states your Expected Family Contribution (EFC).
 The EFC is a measure of your family’s financial strength and is used to determine your eligibility for federal student aid.

-Talk with our financial aid advisor.
-Make sure he or she has the information they need to determine your eligibility.
-We will review your SAR, and we will contact you with information stating the amount of financial aid for which you qualify.
+Talk with your financial aid advisor at CollegeAmerica.
+Make sure we have the information needed to determine your eligibility.
+We will review your SAR, and we will contact you with the amount of federal financial aid you qualify for.
 We can also refer you to other potential sources of financial aid.
-See our code of conduct regarding lender relationships and loans.

 Research private financial aid options.

-Check with your school's financial aid advisor for help in finding the private financial aid options that apply in your particular state.
+Check with your financial aid advisor for help find private financial aid options that apply in your state.
 Also, download our guide to financial aid for more information.